Kerri Colby

-Kerri Colby is the stage name of Elyse Alessandra Anderson, an American drag performer most known for competing on season 14 of RuPaul's Drag Race, where she would place ninth overall.
-Kerri Colby is based in Los Angeles, California, and she is the drag daughter of well-known drag artist Sasha Colby.
+Kerri Colby is the stage name of Elyse Alessandra Anderson (born July 30, 1996), an American drag performer best known for competing on season 14 of RuPaul's Drag Race, where she placed ninth overall, and season 10 of RuPaul's Drag Race All Stars.
+Kerri Colby is based in Los Angeles, California.

 Early life

-Anderson was born in Dallas, Texas.
+Anderson was born in Dallas, Texas to a woman named Pamela.
 She was raised in a Pentecostal household.
 She stated that she has never fit in with those beliefs, and after watching the fifth season of RuPaul's Drag Race, she learned about drag.
 She left home at 15, and she has stated the reasoning for leaving is the toxic environment that her family created for her.
-She couch-surfed and found friends to take care of her after leaving home.
+She couch-surfed, mostly in Dallas's Oak Lawn neighborhood, which is the city's gayborhood, and found friends to take care of her after leaving home.
 She has stated that many of the people taking care of her were much older, and it led to abusive situations.

-One day when Kerri was resting at a train station, a stranger recognized her from her posts on both Instagram and online and offered to help.
+One day when Kerri was resting at a train station, a stranger named Emanuel who was of El Salvadorian descent recognized her from her posts on both Instagram and online and offered to help.
 Kerri told them that unless they helped with her homelessness, they could not help.
 This person then took Kerri in until she was eighteen.
 Kerri has stated in an interview, "[My friend was] completely my angel...
 I would not have made it."

+She moved to Los Angeles at 18 after someone hit her up on an app, ending up living in West Hollywood, California with a man who flew her to the city.